 Many movies have been filmed in Tunisia including parts of George Lucas’ Star Wars movies.
 Many of the sets can still be seen today including the site of Tataouine and the home of Luke Skywalker.
 The country has also hosted locations for films such as Roman Polanski’s Pirates, the action film Raiders of the Lost Ark, and Monty Python’s The Life of Brian.

-Tunisia is best known for ma’louf, a kind of Andalusian music imported by Arabs and Jews during the 15thcentury.
-Andalusian music is influenced by the Muslim period of rule in Spain known as Al-Andalus.
-It is played by small musical ensembles consisting of violins, lutes (ouds), and zithers, a type of string instrument common in Southern Europe.
+Tunisia is best known for ma’louf, a kind of Andalusian music imported by Arabs and Jews during the 15th century.
+Al-Andalus, the Arabic term for a medieval Muslim territory and cultural domain that occupied most of what are today Spain and Portugal, left a lasting influence on the area’s culture.
+The style of music is played by small musical ensembles consisting of violins, lutes (ouds), and zithers, a type of string instrument common in Southern Europe.
 Ma’louf was highly influenced by Ottoman culture, having adopted Turkish-style compositions and musical structures during the time of the Ottoman Empire.
+African and native Amazigh (Berber) influences have further altered the sound of ma’louf, making the genre quite distinct from its provenance.
 Today, it is mostly played at weddings and public celebrations of religious holidays.

 Recently, Tunisian underground music has found an audience among younger Tunisians.
 Since most contemporary Tunisian mainstream music includes only a few different musical styles, predominantly ma’louf, underground music has come to include any artist or band that sings or composes in a different genre.
 Most heavy metal, dark, and Gothic bands in Tunisia sing in English.
 In contrast, most Tunisian rappers perform in Tunisian (the local Arabic dialect).
 The Tunisian rap scene is very productive with artists such as DJ Costa, Arab Clan, Warda Crew, Slim Larnaaout, and Kamel Zmen.
 Electronic music is also on the rise in Tunisia.
-Due to suppression from the Tunisian government of underground music, these musical styles often discuss themes of defiance against the government.
+Due to suppression of cultural expression by various conservative forces, these musical styles often discuss themes of defiance against the government.
 Underground music was often played during the Jasmine Revolution for this reason.

 Soccer is the most popular sport in Tunisia with Tunisians having participated in several African and World Cup competitions.
 Their national team, known as “The Eagles of Carthage,” has qualified for four FIFA World Cups.
 The first one was in 1978, but Tunisia has yet to make it out of the first round.
 Nevertheless, they made history in the 1978 tournament in Argentina by becoming the first African team to win a World Cup match, beating Mexico 3–1.
 Tourism has helped develop and popularize many other sports such as golf, volleyball, and tennis, with the national volleyball team winning eight championships in Africa.
 The country also hosts the Tunis Open, a tennis tournament featuring players from all over the world.
 Water sports such as sailing and scuba diving are also very popular.